Ahmed-Ishiba/WRO2025-pythons-team/README.md

   - simulating our electrical system on simscape electrical

   As for our strategy:
-  1. we started by writing psuedo code for my algorithm and knew it's buidling blocks
+  1. we started by writing pseudo code for my algorithm and knew it's building blocks
-  2. For simplicity we divided this algorithm into 5 parts: the complementery filter, the PID controller, the map function, creating a statflow diagram and simulating the circuit we then tackeled each in this order
+  2. For simplicity we divided this algorithm into 5 parts: the complementary filter, the PID controller, the map function, creating a stateflow diagram and simulating the circuit we then tackled each in this order
-  3. we then decided what Mathworks products help with this which were: Simuluink for creating a subsystem for my filter and use it's wide variety of blocks to save time on implementing a PID algorithm from scratch, Matlab for writing code of our mapping function, simscape electrical for simulating my electrical system and stateflow for creating a diagram of my algorithm using states
+  3. we then decided what MathWorks products help with this which were: Simulink for creating a subsystem for my filter and use it's wide variety of blocks to save time on implementing a PID algorithm from scratch, MATLAB for writing code of our mapping function, simscape electrical for simulating my electrical system and stateflow for creating a diagram of my algorithm using states
   </br>
-  Using Matlab, simulink, simscape and state flow saved so much time and were extremely helpful
+  Using MATLAB, Simulink, simscape and state flow saved so much time and were extremely helpful

-  - using Matlab for writing the mapping code was extremely easy especially with matlab's easy syntax
+  - using MATLAB for writing the mapping code was extremely easy especially with MATLAB's easy syntax
-  - simulink was by far the best tool we used because not only can we tune algorithms and filters without needing any hardware we can just tune it with only clicking one button! not to mention the clear modular look that helped me troubleshoot where exactly our model went wrong, the graphing that helps us understand the behaviour of our robot and derive meaningful data from it and realizing logical problems in minutes that would've taken days to realize
+  - Simulink was by far the best tool we used because not only can we tune algorithms and filters without needing any hardware we can just tune it with only clicking one button! not to mention the clear modular look that helped me troubleshoot where exactly our model went wrong, the graphing that helps us understand the behaviour of our robot and derive meaningful data from it and realizing logical problems in minutes that would've taken days to realize
-  - stateflow was really helpful in dividing the algorithm like a flow chart but stateflow is much more brief, helped us in verifying my code since the code is divided into states just like stateflow and it also helped us in verfiying condition if changing states and overall is a vital tool
+  - stateflow was really helpful in dividing the algorithm like a flow chart but stateflow is much more brief, helped us in verifying my code since the code is divided into states just like stateflow and it also helped us in verifying condition if changing states and overall is a vital tool
-  - simscape electric was used for simulating our circuit and finding out stall current, max current draw and we used it to correct our choice of battery since we kept having power issues but using simscape we corrected a mistake that would've cost us the competition, this is also a tool that we would definately use for future robotics projects
+  - simscape electric was used for simulating our circuit and finding out stall current, max current draw and we used it to correct our choice of battery since we kept having power issues but using simscape we corrected a mistake that would've cost us the competition, this is also a tool that we would definitely use for future robotics projects

-  ### Modeling and simulation:
+  ### Modelling and simulation:
   #### Simulink logical model:

-  now for the main model as I said everything is explained in detail in the [Modeling directory.](/Modeling%20and%20simulation/)
+  now for the main model as I said everything is explained in detail in the [Modelling directory.](/Modeling%20and%20simulation/)
   <img width="2743" height="665" alt="simulink_model" src="https://github.com/user-attachments/assets/ba717568-8d41-4b9a-b2dc-d03ecc2fd308" />

   This is the main model and as you can see we take input from 2 sources that somewhat measure the same thing then pass it into our complementary filter that outputs an estimated deviation from the center of the lane and passes it to a PID controller and finally map it to servo range using the map function and send it to the servo